mathew-hall/ubuntu-cloud-up/README.md

 ###Reusing machine names

-The script will break if machines with the same name are created.
-The script will refuse to create the machine if the disk image is found, but if you delete a machine and subsequently try to create another machine with the same name without deleting the host entries in the network configuration, the script will fail.
-To fix this, make sure the host entries are deleted (see previous point).
+The script will refuse to create the machine if the disk image is found.
+To create a new machine with an existing name, remove the disk image, either via `virt-manager` or rm the file in `/var/lib/libvirt/images/`.

 # Example